Exploring light dark matter with the Migdal effect in hydrogen-doped liquid xenon: Doping xenon with hydrogen

 Note that the Migdal signal for dark matter masses below $\sim$100 MeV is dominated by the charge yield from the recoiling Migdal electron; hence, our projected sensitivity at low dark matter masses will not be affected by the above uncertainties associated with the unmeasured charge yield of the recoiling proton.

 For the electron recoil charge yield, $Q_y^{ER}(E_{EM})$, we use the $\beta$~model from NEST v2.3.5~\cite{Szydagis:2022}.
-This is used for both the emitted electron and the atomic de-excitation energy, which we take in lieu of a Migdal yield calibration~\cite{Bell:2021ihi}.
-This also assumes that the charge yields in a liquid xenon TPC are unaffected by its doping with hydrogen, although this was found not to be the case for higher energy recoils in a gaseous xenon TPC~\cite{Tezuka:2004}.
+This assumes that the charge yield in a liquid xenon TPC is unaffected by its doping with hydrogen, although this was found not to be the case for higher energy recoils in a gaseous xenon TPC~\cite{Tezuka:2004}.

-Measurements of light and charge yields in liquid xenon TPCs doped with a light element are in progress, with first observations made of helium recoils in a 700\,g mini-TPC by the HydroX collaboration~\cite{HydroX:2023}.
+Measurements of light and charge yields in liquid xenon TPCs doped with a light element are in progress, with first observations made of helium recoils in a mini-TPC~\cite{Haselschwardt:2023iqn}.
 In this work we only consider doping with H$_2$, but helium and deuterium are other potential dopants~\cite{Aalbers:2022dzr}.